sguox002/leetcode/dp/similar-problems.md

 932 palindromic substrings<br/>
 dp[i,j]=self+dp[i,j-1]+dp[i+1,j]-dp[i+1,j-1]

+132. Palindrome partitioning
+min cuts
+at each i location using odd expansion and even expansion

 ### ending with a[i]
 some problems generally defines dp[i] as the answer ending at ith element, for example subsequences.
 This is often the most widely used techinque to approach dp problems.

 933. arithmetic slices<br/>

+446. arithmetic slices II-subsequence dp[i][d]: ending at i and difference is d. since d could be negative to positive a large range. using hashmap is more suitable another constraints: len>=3 use a trick: for len=1, dp=0, len=2, dp=1, then we just add the previous dp>=1

 300. longest increasing subsequence<br/>
 dp[i] is the max length subsequence ending at i.